Herschel Walker centers pitch to Republicans on 'wokeness'

 Walker’s methods, especially trying to use King against Warnock, rankle the senator’s aides and allies.
 Campaign manager Quentin Fulks said Warnock has “brought people together from the pulpit and in the U.S. Senate to get things done,” adding that Walker has “no vision” for Georgians.
 That’s a twist on a line from Warnock’s standard campaign speech: “People who have no vision traffic in division.”

-At the Human Rights Campaign, Wetrovsky argues that sweeping attacks on “wokeness” will not sway the middle of the electorate and could ultimately backfire.
+At the Human Rights Campaign, Wetrosky argues that sweeping attacks on “wokeness” will not sway the middle of the electorate and could ultimately backfire.

 “We see this as a desperate attempt by politicians to either hold on to the power that they have or gain power by trying to rile up extremists in their base,” he said.

-Note: This story has been corrected to show the last name of the Human Rights Campaign official is Wetrosky, not Wetrovsky.